bmabsout/Thesis/src/Claims.typ

 #heading(level: 4)[Claim 5: Universal Behavioral Objectives/Fulfillments - UBOs/UBFs]
 #label("claims:foundations:ubos_ubfs")
 Certain objectives (UBOs) become UBFs when quantified by fulfillment functions and are often best encoded architecturally.
-This concept is introduced in @chap:foundations and expanded in @chap:ubos_caps of the main thesis.
+This concept is introduced in @chap:foundations and expanded in @chap:ubo of the main thesis.

   #box(fill: luma(240), inset: 8pt, radius: 3pt)[
     *Support:* Logical arguments and proposal for architectural integration are in @chap:foundations.

-    *Justification:* This is a key design principle, justified by claimed benefits of separating concerns (see @chap:foundations and @chap:ubos_caps).
+    *Justification:* This is a key design principle, justified by claimed benefits of separating concerns (see @chap:foundations and @chap:ubo).
   ]

 #heading(level: 4)[Claim 6: Theoretical Guarantees of the Framework]